Amstramgram75/Amstramgram-Video-Player/README.md

 ___
 :black_medium_small_square: <ins>__skipTime__</ins>&ensp;&ensp;{Number} or {String}
 Default : `"1%"`
-Value in seconds or percent of the total duration for the time skip aplied when left or right arrow are pressed.
+Value in seconds or percent of the total duration for the time skip aplied when left or right arrows are pressed.
 ___
 :black_medium_small_square: <ins>__thumbnails__</ins>&ensp;&ensp;{Object}
 Default :